 Office Fridge (mini-fridge)

-- Capacity from 50 to 100 liters (perfect for drinks or small quantities).
+- Capacity from 50 to 100 litres (perfect for drinks or small quantities).

 - Ideal for an office, hotel room, or bar area.